Muchete/INVISIBLE-WAVES/README.md

 ## Output Code
+The output device requires two programs, due to difficulties with just one arduino, transmitting to the linux chip and the servo controller.

-The output device requires two programs.
-We use processing, which sends a string with 4 values to the arduino, which then transforms these values to specific numbers for each servo.
+We use processing, which sends a string with 4 values to the arduino, that then transforms these values to specific numbers for each servo.
-The processing sketch is stored in the XXX folder, and the arduino file in the XXX folder.
+The processing sketch is stored in the output_vibration_transformator folder, and the arduino file in the output_arduino_receiver folder.

 ### Using the output device
 #### Before running the Processing script